Munro Bagging

 Munros are mountains in Scotland over 3,000 ft (914.4m).
 They are named after Sir Hugo Munro, a founding member of the Scottish Mountaineering Club who published the list of mountains meeting this criteria in 1981.

-There are 282 munros in total.
+There are 282 Munros in total.

 Why do you want to bag them?

 Munro bagging is a common pastime for walking/ mountain enthusiasts where you challenge yourself to climb to the peak of all the highest mountains in Scotland.
 My friend bought me a wallchart and accompanying book full of maps of each Munro as we started this journey at the beginning of June.
-These have been great for planning hikes, tracking which Munros we've climbed and when.
+These have been great for planning hikes, and tracking which Munros we've climbed and when.

 When I tried explaining this to a colleague he mentioned it was like catching Pokémon and he's not wrong.
 Gotta bag 'em all!